All Episodes

 Here's first.

-This is Jim Moran as a healthcare town hall meeting.
+It's a healthcare town hall meeting.

 This is just one heated moment.

-I'm sorry, but I can't even hear the governor, and I'm sitting next to him, which means that there are hundreds of people in this gymnasium who can't hear them because of a handful of people.
+I'm sorry, but I can't even hear the governor, and I'm sitting next to him, which means that there are hundreds of people in this gymnasium who can't hear him because of a handful of people.

-These folks are not from the 8th district.
+These folks are not from the 8th District.

-And I'm gonna ask them to leave.
+They really don't belong here, and I'm going to ask them to leave.

 Well, that's a great way for a member of Congress.